mfritzela/hello_django/README.md

 - Temperature Sensor
 - Acoustic Sensor

-The API should be allow the following operations:
+The API should allow the following operations:
 1. Store information about each sensor
 2. Store a sensor reading (belonging to a specific sensor).
 3. Query the readings